xxiaoweii/tp/docs/team/frrrrry.md

 * **Project management**:
     * Created team organization, team repository, and set up repository with MarkBind and Codecov
-    * Created and assigned issues(tasks) to team members for v1.1
+    * Created milestones (v1.1 and v1.2) and assigned issues(tasks) to team members for v1.1

 * **Enhancements to existing features**:
     * to be added soon